 Your intake worker will discuss your current needs and situation most likely over the phone.

 After you have completed the initial intake, you will either be given an assessment appointment or provided with other options for help.

-Family Drug Help is a program that provides practical help, information and support to families and friends impacted by someone’s drug and alcohol use.
+Family Drug and Gambling Help is a program that provides practical help, information and support to families and friends affected by someone’s drinking, drug use or gambling.

 Family Drug Support (FDS) is primarily made up of volunteers who have experienced firsthand the trauma and chaos of having family members with drug dependency